lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 ### Configurable options

 - PBKDF2 'lower_bound_checks' needs to be part of the indicator check
-- KMAC may need a lower bound check on the output size (SP800-185 Section 8.4.2)
 - See the "security checks" Section.
 Anywhere using ossl_securitycheck_enabled() may need an indicator

 Other Changes